Controlling Third Party Licenses

 Running Manual License Discovery

-Manually run the license discovery rules after a build has already run.
+You can manually run the license discovery rules after a build has already run.
 There are several reasons why you may want to do this:

-To trigger license discovery select the
+To trigger license discovery select the "Auto-find Licenses" button.

 Setting License Information Manually